 - As a general rule, the Faculty Assembly will meet once a Meetings are open to the entire College community.
 Adjunct faculty are encouraged to participate, and are represented in decision-making upon electing a representative to vote on their behalf.
 Their contributions to discussion are always welcome.
 Meetings shall be guided by the protocol established in Robert’s Rules of Order, Newly Revised.
 They shall be recorded by the Faculty Assembly secretary, with recordings archived and maintained by him/her.

 - Preparation of minutes and agendas for meetings will be the responsibility of the chair of the Faculty Assembly, in conjunction with the Faculty Assembly Agendas for a meeting will be presented at least five (5) business days in advance of that meeting, whenever possible, and minutes will be disseminated no later than five (5) business days following it.
 Both will be distributed to the College community by email.
 A record of agendas and corrected minutes will be maintained by the secretary.

 C. The Academic Council

-Department chairs, along with associate dean(s) and the Dean of Faculty, comprise the Academic Council.
+Department chairs, along with associate dean(s) and the Chief Academic Officer, comprise the Academic Council.
 The Academic Council meets regularly to ensure the business of academic departments (curriculum, instruction, and assessment) moves forward, and that lines of communication remain open and transparent.
 Members of the Academic Council will also serve on the President’s Council.

 D. Faculty Committees and College Committees